Nvidia System Tools

-NVIDIA System Tools (previously called nTune) is a discontinued collection of utilities for accessing, monitoring, and adjusting system components, including temperature and voltages with a graphical user interface within Windows, rather than through the BIOS.
+Nvidia System Tools (previously called nTune) is a discontinued collection of utilities for accessing, monitoring, and adjusting system components, including temperatures and voltages, through a graphical user interface in Windows rather than the BIOS.

-Additionally, System Tools has a feature that automatically adjusts settings and tests them to find what it believes to be the optimal combination of settings for a particular computer hardware configuration.
-Everything, including the graphics processing unit (GPU), central processing unit (CPU), Media Communications Processor (MCP), RAM, voltage and fans are adjusted, though not all motherboards support all of these adjustment options.
+System Tools also includes a feature that automatically adjusts and tests configurations to determine an optimal combination for a particular computer hardware setup.
+It can modify the graphics processing unit (GPU), central processing unit (CPU), Media Communications Processor (MCP), RAM, voltages, and fan settings, although motherboard support varies.

-Configurations can also be saved.
-This allows the end user to toggle between performance gaming profiles, quiet profiles for less demanding work, or some other profile that is usage-specific.
+Configurations can be saved, allowing the end user to switch between gaming, quiet, or other usage-specific profiles.

-NVIDIA System Tools is also a front end for the BIOS.
-Most settings that can be changed in the BIOS are available in the utilities included.
-BIOS and driver updates to both nForce and GeForce hardware can also be done through System Tools.
-It additionally supports hardware which is certified under the Enthusiast System Architecture and connects to the motherboard via USB.
+Nvidia System Tools also functions as a front end for the BIOS, exposing many BIOS settings through its utilities.
+BIOS and driver updates for nForce and GeForce hardware can also be performed through the software.
+It additionally supports hardware certified under the Enthusiast System Architecture, connecting to the motherboard via USB.

-Since the release of the GeForce 600 series, NVIDIA System Tools has been replaced with 3rd-party utilities that function similarly, like MSI Afterburner.
+Since the release of the GeForce 600 series, Nvidia System Tools has been replaced by third-party utilities with similar functionality, such as MSI Afterburner.

 Previously supported motherboard chipsets

-The following chipsets were supported in nTune releases, but are no longer supported by NVIDIA System Tools.
+The following chipsets were supported in nTune releases, but are no longer supported by Nvidia System Tools.